cait7/Documents/Server_API_Docs/Emtm_Server_Side_API_Docs.md

      ```js
      {
          "code" : boolean, // false or true
-         "type" : int, // -1 for not registered, 0 for cow registered, 1 for student
+         "user_type" : int, // 0 for cow registered, 1 for student, 2 for unregisterd user
          "err_message" : string
      }
      ```